Tax expert Eva Rosenberg gives you an overview of the Tax Cuts and Jobs Act including what provisions could affect your tax return in 2017 and 2018.

 Most other provisions of the TCJA do affect your tax life during 2018.
 Many of the personal changes will expire in 2025.
 Some will expire sooner.
 But most of the business provisions are defined as permanent changes.

-Here are some of the many things that might be of benefit to you:
+Here are some of the many things in the Tax Cuts and Jobs Act that might benefit to you:

 - Alternative minimum tax canceled for corporations